- Visit in the beautiful & remote Baracoa

 Founded in 1511, Cuba's oldest city has several ancient Spanish fortresses and many other historical sites.

 Don't forget to visit the archaeological museum La Cueva del Paraíso in Baracoa.
-There are exposed interesting artefacts of the indigenous inhabitants.
+There are exposed interesting artifacts of the indigenous inhabitants.

 Set in a picturesque landscape with numerous beaches and tourist attractions, Baracoa is today probably the best known "secret" for tourists in Cuba.

-Nature lovers will can expect numerous worthwhile excursions in the area.
+Nature lovers can expect numerous worthwhile excursions in the area.